emailtowebhook/email_to_webhook/ENVIRONMENTS.md

 ```

 ### Email Routing
-All emails are stored in the shared S3 bucket.
-Each environment's Lambda function uses S3 prefix filters to process only its relevant emails (e.g., `main/`, `preview/`, `dev/`).
+Each environment has its own email S3 bucket (e.g., `email-to-webhook-emails-main`, `email-to-webhook-emails-dev`).
+Incoming emails are routed to the environment-specific bucket via SES receipt rules, and each environment's Lambda function is triggered by S3 events on its own bucket.

 ---